 If jealousy is a problem in your relationship, seek help.

 Don’t wait to deal with jealousy in your relationship until it escalates into violence, legal involvement or destroys your relationship.
 When couples come to counseling and jealousy is an issue there are several things the counselor will look at.
 Is the jealousy problem a couple’s issue, the result of poor communication or disagreements about appropriate behavior?

 When a couple first gets together a shy or insecure person may be very attractive to an outgoing, friendly, person.
 After a while, what they like the attention, they become jealous when their partner acts in precisely the same that originally attracted them.

-One other thing the counselor needs to rule out, sometimes the feeling of jealousy is well founded.
+One other thing the counselor needs to rule out, sometimes the feeling of jealousy is well-founded.
 Your partner’s behavior may be a genuine threat to the relationship.
-Sometimes the causes of the jealousy are your partner’s inappropriate close relationship with another person.
+Sometimes the causes of jealousy are your partner’s inappropriate close relationship with another person.
 Jealousy may be well found if your partner is having an affair.

-Here are some of the techniques counselor might use to help couples deal openly and honestly with the issue of jealousy.
+Here are some of the techniques counselors might use to help couples deal openly and honestly with the issue of jealousy.

 Talk openly and honestly about your feelings of jealousy.

 Not talking about things leaves the imagination to magnify insignificant events into horrific threats.
 Rather than letting jealousy poison your relationship the jealous person should explain when they are jealous and what is making them feel jealous.
 It’s important for the jealous person to take ownership of the feeling rather than to blame their partner by saying “you make me jealous.”